GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 Linear regression modelling is one of the more common tasks in data analysis and the following example will cover the very basic topic of bivariate linear regression.
 The storyline follows the one from Zuur et al. (2007) to a certain degree.

 While one could use actual data sets, we keep it controled by using an artificial data set originally compiled by [Francis Anscombe](https://en.wikipedia.org/wiki/Anscombe%27s_quartet).
-The [anscombe dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/anscombe.html) comes as bart of base R. For now, we will use variables x1 and y1 as independent and dependent variables.
+The [anscombe dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/anscombe.html) comes as bart of base R.
+For now, we will use x1 as independent variable and y1 as dependent variable.

 ```r
 ind <- anscombe$x1